itumeleng96/LowCostSmartFarmHub/LowCostSmartFarmHub/server_API/README.md

    docker-compose up -d
 ```

-This starts four containers on your *server*: Mosquitto, InfluxDB, Grafana, and
+This starts four containers on your *server*: Mosquitto, InfluxDB, Grafana folder.
-the Mosquitto-to-InfluxDB bridge from the `02-bridge` folder.
 You can check that
 they are nicely up and running with

 ```sh